xmos/fwk_rtos/doc/rtos_drivers/i2s/i2s.rst

 |I2S| RTOS Driver
 #################

-This driver can be used to instantiate and control an |I2S| master or slave mode I/O interface on XCore in an RTOS application.
+This driver can be used to instantiate and control an |I2S| master or slave mode I/O interface on xcore in an RTOS application.

 ******************
 Initialization API